Politics of Rwanda: National legislature

-In Rwanda, the Chamber of Deputies is composed of eighty Deputies.
-Among them, fifty-three Deputies are elected by direct universal suffrage in secret, from a fixed list of names of candidates proposed by political organizations or independent candidates; twenty-four women are elected by specific electoral colleges in accordance with the national administrative entities; two Deputies are elected by the National Youth Council; one Deputy is elected by the National Council of Persons with Disabilities.
+In Rwanda, the Chamber of Deputies is composed of 80 Deputies.
+Among them, 53 Deputies are elected by direct universal suffrage in secret, from a fixed list of names of candidates proposed by political organizations or independent candidates; 24 women are elected by specific electoral colleges in accordance with the national administrative entities; two Deputies are elected by the National Youth Council; and one Deputy is elected by the National Council of Persons with Disabilities.

-The Senate is composed of twenty-six members.
-Among them, there are twelve Senators elected by the specific councils in accordance with the administrative entities; eight Senators appointed by the President of the Republic; four Senators designated by the National Forum of Political organizations; one Senator elected among lecturers and researchers of Public Universities and higher learning institutions; and one Senator elected among lecturers and researchers of Private Universities and higher learning institutions.
+As of 2015 the Senate is composed of 26 members.
+Among them, there are 12 Senators elected by the specific councils in accordance with the administrative entities; 8 Senators appointed by the President of the Republic; 4 Senators designated by the National Forum of Political organizations; one Senator elected among lecturers and researchers of public universities and higher learning institutions; and one Senator elected among lecturers and researchers of private universities and higher learning institutions.

 Historical background

 After its military victory in July 1994, the Rwandese Patriotic Front organized a coalition government similar to that established by President Juvénal Habyarimana in 1992.
 Called The Broad Based Government of National Unity, its fundamental law is based on a combination of the constitution, the Arusha accords, and political declarations by the parties.
 The MRND party was banned.

 Political organizing was banned until 2003.
 The first post-genocide presidential and legislative elections were held in August and September 2003, respectively.

 The biggest problems facing the government were the reintegration of more than 2 million refugees returning from as long ago as 1959; the end of the insurgency and counter-insurgency among ex-military and Interahamwe militia and the Rwandan Patriotic Army, which is concentrated in the north and south west; and the shift away from crisis to medium- and long-term development planning.
-The prison population will continue to be an urgent problem for the foreseeable future, having swelled to more than 100,000 in the 3 years after the war.
+The prison population swelled to more than 100,000 in the 3 years after the war.

-The government prohibits any form of discrimination by gender, ethnicity, race or religion.
-The government has passed laws prohibiting emphasis on Hutu or Tutsi identity in most types of political activity.
+The government prohibits any form of discrimination by gender, ethnicity, race, or religion.
+It has passed laws prohibiting emphasis on Hutu or Tutsi identity in most types of political activity.